BOOKS BY LORILN ROBERTS VISIT LORILYN'S WEBSITE BY CLICKING ON THE LINK TO THE LEFT TO LEARN MORE ABOUT HER BOOKS.

 I have thought a lot about that.
 Much of what I report as a television captioner is mundane news to a world that hardly blinks an eye at the everyday, run-of-the-mill, shoot ‘em up, rob-him blind, dope-addicted, shoddy moral, or over-spending bureaucratic figure news story which people scoff and ignore if it doesn’t affect them directly.

 In contrast, Jon Franklin dug deep for the motivations, the conflicts, the resolutions, and the redemptive endings in his books and articles.
 In the same vein, when I wrote Children of Dreams, I wanted to share a part of me that no one else knew.
 I risked being venerable, revealing traits and values that I knew some would not understand.
-I am not perfect, and did I really want to reveal my failures, confess by doubts, and admit my flaws?
+I am not perfect, and did I really want to reveal my failures, confess my doubts, and admit my flaws?

 Our lives, particularly if we are memoir authors, must be real or we will come across every bit like the superficial news stories that I alluded to above—irrelevant to the reader.
 Too much of our time is lived at a frenzied pace with quick posts on Facebook and Twitter, or text messages written in code, risking little, and only recognizable enough to make us feel we have value in the world of cyberspace.